 (1) If the tenant has filed a timely answer, a hearing on the summary eviction will be set.
-This hearing will be set within one week of the filing of the complaint or at such other time convenient to the court.
+This hearing will be set within 1 week of the filing of the complaint or at such other time convenient to the court.
 The court will mail a notice of hearing to all applicable parties.
 (2) If the tenant has not filed a timely answer, the court will process the complaint as a "straight summary eviction" with no hearing scheduled.

-(c) A tenant must answer to a notice within the time required by law.
-No late answers will be accepted by the court.
+(c) A tenant must file an answer to a notice within the time required by law.

 (d) When a timely answer is filed, the answer will be processed at the clerk's office and held in a "30-day file" until such time as the complaint is filed by the landlord.
-An answer filed with the court will expire and will not be processed more than 30 days after the expiration of the applicable notice.
+An answer filed with the court will expire and will not be processed more than 30 days after the expiration of the applicable notice period.

-(e) If a complaint is not filed within 30 days after the expiration of the applicable notice, the corresponding notice will be deemed to be expired, and a new notice will be required before the landlord can proceed with a summary eviction.
+(e) If a complaint is not filed within 30 days after the expiration of the applicable notice period, the notice will be deemed to be expired, and a new notice will be required before the landlord can proceed with a summary eviction.